-- What policies are driving collaborative investments, and how will they influence Smart City development in the years ahead?
-How is an effective Smart City process formed, and what group(s) should participate in and/or oversee these initiatives?
+- What policies and governance are driving collaborative investments, and how will they influence Smart City development in the years ahead?
+How are effective Smart City initiatives formed and funded, and what group(s) should participate in and/or oversee these initiatives?

 - Which innovative technology initiatives are causing significant shifts in the ways local and regional governments conduct business and provide services?
 How are risk, innovation, and transformation managed?

 - Which are the ICT solution providers that are facilitating Smart City evolution?

 - How are Smart Cities sustained?
 What are emerging business models?
 How do cities maintain citizen engagement in the projects and maintain sustainable behaviors?